adrien-fillon/presentations/README.md

 [A little story about meta-analyses](https://github.com/adrien-fillon/presentations/blob/main/A%20little%20story%20of%20meta-analyses.pptx) - The same presentation made at the University of cyprus multidisciplinary forum.

 # 17 May 2023
-[The note so simple technique to get people to say yes](https://github.com/adrien-fillon/presentations/blob/main/BYAF%20economic%20department.pptx) - A presentation at the department of economics of the university of Cyprus about my meta-analysis on the but-you-are-free effect (Fillon et al., 2023).
+[The not so simple technique to get people to say yes](https://github.com/adrien-fillon/presentations/blob/main/BYAF%20economic%20department.pptx) - A presentation at the department of economics of the university of Cyprus about my meta-analysis on the but-you-are-free effect (Fillon et al., 2023).